 Broken Bridge: Averted in every instance that "wide open" sandboxes have come to conventionally rely on them.
 The game illustrates how unnecessary cramping player freedom is to maintaining narrative flow.
 Each story arc still unfolds chronologically, at the player's own pace.
 And if you don't want to be driven by the story, you can go everywhere, and you'll find a Minigame Zone when you get there.

-The third game averts it entirely for most of the game, then looks like it's going to play it straight when the city is put under martial law, then subverts the hell out of it - several bridges are raised and blocked off to seal off Downtown, but there's nothing at all to stop the player from swimming across the river, or flying over, or boating over, or just ramping a car across, so in practice, it's little more than a minor inconvenience.
+The third game plays with the trope.
+It's averted for the vast majority of the game.
+Near the end, it appears to be played straight when the city is put under martial law, but all that happens is several bridges are raised and blocked off to seal off Downtown.
+There's nothing at all to stop the player from swimming across the river, or flying over, or boating over, or just ramping a car across.
+Unlike other games that instantly give you a 5-star wanted level if you try to evade the bridge, this game only gives you a 1-star that is little more than a minor inconvenience..

 Bullying a Dragon: Anytime people start talking shit to the Boss or try to confront the Saints, the end results are truly horrifying.